Demodex Hair Mites Removal Solution for All Mites Living in Human Hair Follicles!

-• Safe for all hair types and ages!
+• Ungex is safe for all hair types and ages.

-• Ungex presents professional products (herbal solution + ozone therapy) with computerized hair scanning analysis in a new breakthrough Pro-Demodex mites technology to eliminate parasites and germs, reducing infections on the scalp and continue with treatment to stop hair mites from growing.
+• Ungex presents professional products (Care Plan) with computerized hair scanning analysis in a new breakthrough technology to help eliminate Demodex mites.

 • The parasites frequently lie in pairs; they are elongated organisms with an obvious head-neck part and a body-tail part.